forta-network/starter-kits/alert-combiner-py/README.md

 - exploitation (e.g. draining funds from a contract)
 - money laundering (e.g. sending funds to tornado cash)

-As such, this detection bot combines previously raised alerts under the initiating address (i.e. the attacker address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when alerts from all four phases have been observed.
+As such, this detection bot combines previously raised alerts under the initiating address (i.e. the attacker address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when alerts from all four phases have been observed or a certain combination of the first two stages (i.e. funding with tornado cash and attack simulation fired)

 The following bots are considered by the combiner and mapped to the stages in the following way:
 | BotID | Name | AlertId | Stage |